COVID-19 gave rise to vaccine skepticism. That may affect our preparedness for the next pandemic

 (SOUNDBITE OF ARCHIVED RECORDING)

-JOFFE-BLOCK: Motta says those statements were at odds with public health experts at the time.
-He studies public attitudes towards science at Boston University's School of Public Health.
+JOFFE-BLOCK: Mata says those statements were at odds with public health experts at the time.
+He studies public attitudes towards science at Boston University School of Public Health.

-MOTTA: Why would you vaccinate if the infectious disease threat isn't all that serious?
-That's when we started to see a split in public opinion, such that Republicans came to hold more negative views toward vaccinating, and Democrats came to hold more positive views.
+MATA: Why would you vaccinate if the infectious disease threat isn't all that serious?
+That's when we started to see a split in public opinion, such that Republicans came to hold more negative views toward vaccinating and Democrats came to hold more positive views.

 JOFFE-BLOCK: There's a bigger trend.
 Americans with negative views toward COVID-19 vaccines are increasingly negative about other vaccines, too.
 One in four Republican parents are now skipping or delaying some childhood vaccines for their kids, according to a study from KFF, a nonprofit health policy organization.
 There are, of course, many factors that got us to this moment.
 University of Washington's Carl Bergstrom, who studies the spread of infectious diseases and misinformation, calls the pandemic...